Aaiswariya/Assignment02/README.txt

-This contains the assignments of HTML CSS concepts
+This contains the assignments of HTML CSS concepts.

+And changes done